-We are now well through the summer of 2015 at Gavinburn Cottages and whilst it’s not been as sunny as last year, we have had some sunny days, as the photo proves!
+We are now well through the summer at Gavinburn Cottages and whilst it’s not been as sunny as last year, we have had some sunny days, as the photo proves!
 Our self catering guests haven’t complained and they have all found plenty of things to do to keep them entertained.

-We have been full since May with guests from all over the globe who have been telling us of their recommendations for things to do whilst staying at Gavinburn.
+We have been full with guests from all over the globe who have been telling us of their recommendations for things to do whilst staying at High Gavinburn.
 Most seem to favour attractions in and around Glasgow and Loch Lomond, but there are plenty of other places to visit and Edinburgh is less than an hour away by rail or car.
 Trip Advisor seems to be a great resource for planning things to do on your stay.